Baani-1395/Customer_Churn_Prediction/README.md

 * Improve feature engineering
 * Use One-Hot Encoding
 * Handle class imbalance using SMOTE
-* Try advanced algorithms such as XGBoost or LightGBM
+* Experiment with advanced models such as XGBoost and LightGBM
-* Build a user-friendly web application
+* Build a web application for real-time predictions

 ---